 About the resident program

-Bigfork Fire started its resident program in January of 2022 and will be starting with three resident firefighters.
+Bigfork Fire started its resident program in January of 2022 and will be starting with two resident firefighters.
 The resident program is designed for college age adults seeking experience needed for full-time employment in the emergency services field.

 • Respond to medical emergencies and motor vehicle accidents on a transporting ambulance.